StrickTechnologies/Strick.PlusCon/docs/grid.md

 Represents a column in a grid.

 A column has a `Header` property that returns a `GridHeaderCell` object for its header cell.
+The `Header` property will always have a non-null value.
 The various properties of the `Header` object can be used to control the content, appearance and layout of the column's header.